Best Wireless Router For Thick Walls- Complete Guide

 Now, the radio waves which are the biggest can easily pass straight through walls because they are so large that the wall is almost in visible.
 “Larger waves in wavelength are capable of passing walls because their size is way and how does this happen?
 Signals have different frequencies and thats make them have different sizes.

 Now i’m going to larger than the wall atoms”.
-The Wi-Fi waves are large but they are not as large as radio waves so they can pass through the wall but not completely and that explain why they get a little bit recover when you are in different rooms.
+The Wi-Fi waves are large but they are not as large as radio waves so they can pass through the wall but not completely and that explain why they get a little bit recover when you are in different rooms. here’s a list of wireless router for long range

 Best Wireless Router For Thick Concrete Walls